MrOnlineCoder/GleedSDL/README.md

 1. ffmpeg is _big_ and kinda-overkill when you have control over the input format for your video assets, allowing you to choose one.
 2. I wanted to learn how low-level codecs APIs and struggle a bit :D

-## How can I convert my video to WebM for SDL_Movie?
+## How can I convert my video to WebM for Gleed?

 Use `ffmpeg`: